signal11/m-stack/README.txt

-           Signal 11 USB Stack for PIC 18F and 24F Microcontrollers
+         M-Stack: Free USB Stack for PIC 18F and 24F Microcontrollers
         ==============================================================

 About